-All eyes on Georgia for another potential Trump indictment
+What might Trump be charged with in Georgia?

 On 2 January 2021, Mr Trump called Georgia's secretary of state, a Republican named Brad Raffensperger, and said he just needed to "find 11,780 votes", the number he would have required to beat Mr Biden.

-Audio of the call was published by major US news outlets, causing a national uproar.
-Mr Trump has denied he was pressuring the secretary of state to fraudulently find enough votes for him to win, and called it a "perfect phone call".
+Amid a national uproar when the audio was published, Mr Trump denied he was pressuring Mr Raffensperger to fraudulently find enough votes for him to win and called it a "perfect phone call".

+This call will probably be the "crown jewel" of any forthcoming indictment, said Patrick Cotter, a former federal prosecutor.

-Ms Willis began her state inquiry in February 2021, after news of Mr Trump's call to Mr Raffensperger broke.
+News of the conversation prompted Ms Willis to begin her inquiry in February 2021.

-During this time, Mr Trump was also pressuring other top Republican officials in the state to help him overturn the election results, including the attorney general and the Governor, Brian Kemp.
+The federal indictment says Mr Trump also pressed other top Republican officials in the state, including the attorney general and Governor Brian Kemp, to help him.
 They refused.

 Mr Trump's associates - most notably, his lawyer Rudy Giuliani - also spread false claims of voter fraud, and other conspiracy theories in Georgia.

-According to the federal indictment, this included a presentation Mr Giuliani gave to Georgia state lawmakers in which he made a number of baseless assertions: that thousands of dead people voted in the state; that Georgia poll workers meddled with votes; that lawmakers had the power to decertify the state's legitimate electoral college results.
-Mr Trump also amplified these claims on social media.
+According to the federal indictment, this included a presentation Mr Giuliani gave to Georgia state lawmakers in which he made a number of baseless assertions.

+These included claims that thousands of dead people voted in the state; that Georgia poll workers meddled with votes and that lawmakers had the power to decertify the state's legitimate electoral college results.
+Mr Trump amplified these claims on social media.

 The former president's allies also allegedly co-ordinated a scheme to have fake members of the Electoral College - the system that technically elects a US president - cast their votes for Mr Trump in Georgia, rather than Mr Biden, who won the state and so received its Electoral College votes.
 This scheme failed.